Renting: Location, Selection and Roommates

 Federal and State law prohibits housing discrimination.
 Check with local city officials.

 Landlords cannot discriminate in ways prohibited by law.
-That is, they cannot discriminate on the basis of race, creed, color, sex, national origin, ancestry, family status, marital status, religion, and or handicap.
+That is, they cannot discriminate on the basis of race, creed, color, sex, national origin, ancestry, family status, marital status, religion or handicap.
 Landlords can discriminate in ways that are not prohibited by law.
 For example, landlords can refuse to rent to students or people with pets.

 Often, it is difficult to determine whether or not discrimination is prohibited by law.
 In this instance, contact the Colorado Civil Rights Commission, local civil rights office, legal aid office or a private attorney.

 |If you feel you have been the victim of discrimination as prohibited in the Fair Housing Act, contact the Colorado Civil Rights Commission, http://cdn.colorado.gov/cs/Satellite/DORA-DCR/CBON/DORA/1251627318482|